 Associate Dean for Admissions at the University of Chicago Law School, Ann Perry, says there isn’t one major in particular that will help you prepare for the LSAT.
 Perry sees and accepts a variety of majors.
 “I’ve admitted into the law school here music majors, math majors, political science majors, engineering majors, biology majors, accounting majors, philosophy majors.
 So, there’s a lot of majors represented in the law schools across the country.”

 Select a major you’ll do well in, and enjoy.
 That, from USC Dean of Admissions Chloe Reid.
 She agrees with Dean Perry that all majors are welcome.
 Most are political science, English, history, communications, journalism, engineer[ing], art and music majors.
+If you want to work in law, strong communications skills are in demand so as long as your degree develops those skills you should be fine.
 “One of the things that we always stress with students is that you want to major in something, or at least take coursework in areas that you know are going to be used in law school.
 And so, law school is all about reading and digesting material.
 And it’s all about writing, and logical reasoning.
 So, taking some logic classes would be great, even if you are the art major.
 Certainly taking writing courses that give you an opportunity to engage in expository writing is important.
 And then, you know, some reading classes that help you understand, you know, how to compare information.”

 Pre-law advisor Debbie Chizewer says there is no preferred major.
 “All majors have the potential to prepare students well.
 The most important skill for a student to learn is analytical reasoning.
 And that can be developed in a wide array of classes.
 Really, I have no preference, and I will say that I see students across probably 40 majors.
 The students who have experience in writing find that some of the work of the LSAT writing sample and preparing for law school can be easier.
 But all students are capable of it.”